divyachapan/microsoft-365-docs/microsoft-365/enterprise/use-microsoft-365-cdn-with-spo.md

 You can use the built-in Office 365 Content Delivery Network (CDN) to host static assets to provide better performance for your SharePoint Online pages.
 The Office 365 CDN improves performance by caching static assets closer to the browsers requesting them, which helps to speed up downloads and reduce latency.
 Also, the Office 365 CDN uses the [HTTP/2 protocol](https://en.wikipedia.org/wiki/HTTP/2) for improved compression and HTTP pipelining.
 The Office 365 CDN service is included as part of your SharePoint Online subscription.

-> [!CAUTION]
-> As images are now automatically managed in a SharePoint Online service-managed Private CDN, the manually configured Private CDN is in the process of being deprecated.
-This behavior means that customers no longer need to configure private CDN.
-The recommended practice remains unchanged as images are hosted via the service-managed Private CDN automatically.
-Public CDN continues to be available for all other file types (for example, CSS and JS).
-Customers using Private CDN for file types other than images, need to move those files into Public CDN.
-We recommend Public CDN for these file types to enhance performance.

 > [!NOTE]
 > The Office 365 CDN is only available to tenants in the **Production** (worldwide) cloud.
 Tenants in the US Government and China clouds do not currently support the Office 365 CDN.